 My friend Matt has Web pages listing the books he has read since 2004.
-I wanted to keep better track of what I read, so at the beginning of 2007, I started keeping a list here.
+I wanted to keep better track of what I read, so at the beginning of 2007, I started keeping a list of my own.

 In view of the fact that I closed a chapter of my life in 2024 when I left the job I started in November, 2006, I've got a different page for books I read from January 1, 2007 to December 31, 2024.